netdata/learn/docs/cloud/visualize/kubernetes.md

 ### Filtering

-Filtering behaves identically to the [node filter in War Rooms](/docs/cloud/war-rooms#node-filter), except with different autocomplete options for k8s-specific terms and labels.
+Filtering behaves identically to the [node filter in War Rooms](/docs/cloud/war-rooms#node-filter), with the ability to filter pods/containers by `container_id` and `namespace`.

 ### Detailed information

-Hover over any of the containers/pods in the map to display a modal window, which contains contextual information and real-time metrics from that resource.
+Hover over any of the pods/containers in the map to display a modal window, which contains contextual information and real-time metrics from that resource.

 ![The modal containing additional information about a k8s